-The fair value of the Company's receivables and accounts payable and accrued liabilities approximate carrying value, which is the amount payable on the condensed interim consolidated statements of financial position.
-The Company's other financial instrument, cash, under the fair value hierarchy, are based on level one quoted prices in active markets for identical assets or liabilities.
+The fair value of the Company's receivables, accounts payable and accrued liabilities, and due to related parties approximate carrying value, which are the amounts on the condensed interim consolidated statements of financial position.
+The Company's other financial instrument, cash, under the fair value hierarchy, is based on level one quoted prices in active markets for identical assets or liabilities.